These shirts are part of our new Le Temps Retrouvé collection, available here.

 Founded in 1887 by two brothers, Giuseppe and Edigio, Berto is still located in the small town of Bovolenta, in the Venice region.

-Berto started as a producer of fabrics for boat sails ... and ended up as a denim specialist!
-The family business is one of those old names in textiles that is constantly being renewed.
+Berto started out as a producer of fabrics for boat sails ... and ended up as a denim specialist!
+The family business is one of those old textile names that are constantly renewing themselves.

 Renowned for the quality of its canvases, many luxury brands trust it.